-As predicted: Restaurant Chain puts creative up for review
+As predicted: Dunkin’ Donuts puts creative up for review (free to see)

 Steve’s breakdown: Here’s one we saw coming months ago and we hope you were on top of the news.
 Dunkin’ Donuts will start a review this month so there’s still time.
 JUMP!!

 CANTON, MA: Just three months after naming a new U.S. chief marketing officer, Dunkin’ Donuts has put its U.S. creative business up for review and aims to complete the process by the end of the first quarter of 2018.

 The review begins this month and could mean that Dunkin’ will no longer run on Hill Holliday, which has handled creative for the brand since April 1998 and introduced the tagline “America Runs on Dunkin'” in 2006.